hlq1983/DWS/README.md

 )

 # Unit: seconds
 #                                                                                                                                 expr      min       lq     mean   median       uq      max neval
-# DWS(h, xyz, t, n, m, freq, kata, spevar, dfreq, dkata, iunit, imodel, itheory, ialgorithm, iseed = iseed + 1, tol = 1e-05, no = 200) 15.67168 15.84303 15.92654 15.89403 15.89523 16.32876       5
+# DWS(h, xyz, t, n, m, freq, kata, spevar, dfreq, dkata, iunit, imodel, itheory, ialgorithm, iseed = iseed + 1, tol = 1e-05, no = 200) 5.016533 5.104629 5.101333 5.109457 5.121715 5.154333     5
 #
-# The median run time is: 15.89403 seconds
+# The median run time is: 5.109457 seconds
 ```

 <img src="example/Tsplot_LC1&2.jpeg" width="100%" />

-Comparing the run times betweens the Load Case 1 and 2, we have significant increase of run times for the parallel simulations due to the extra time to setup the parallel computing.
+Comparing the run times betweens the Load Case 1 and 2, we have a significant increase of run times for the parallel simulations due to the extra time to setup the parallel computing.
 Therefore, the parallel algorithm is NOT preferred for small workloads.

 Step 6: Sequential simulations for large workloads: